 The Department of Civil & Environmental Engineering offers two doctoral programs, two masters programs and a certificate program for qualified students.

-The Doctor of Engineering degree is offered by the James Francis College of Engineering with a specialization in civil and environmental Engineering.
+The PH.D. degree is offered by the James Francis College of Engineering with a specialization in Civil & Environmental Engineering.
 Candidates for this degree may select courses and research topics in one of five areas: Environmental Engineering, Geoenvironmental Engineering, Geotechnical Engineering, Structural Engineering and Transportation Engineering.
 Read a description of the doctoral program and admission requirements.

 Ph.D.
 Program in Chemistry - Environmental Studies Option